Savoring Puglia – October 2019

 Today will begin with a guided walk through the beautiful city of Bari, capital of this region.
 Think of it as the Bologna of the South: a historic but forward-looking town lent vigor by its plethora of young people.
 More urban than Lecce and Brindisi, with grander boulevards, a large university, and a historic opera house.
 While strolling through the old town, you may meet women in the streets making strascinati and orecchiette (little ears), two typical pastas of the area.
 You will be amazed at how fast they make these foods!
 Independent lunch, then travel toward Murgia, between the Ionian and Adriatic costs.
 This oddly beautiful landscape, riddled with holes and ravines through which small streams and rivers gurgle, creates what feels like a giant sponge.

 Soon you will reach Alberobello, capital of the iconic Trulli (small, white drystone buildings made from local limestone with conic roofs that are unique to this region and are a UNESCO World Heritage Site).
 A bit touristy but a must-see when you’re in this area.
-Guided visit of the Trulli followed by dinner at an inviting restaurant.
+Guided visit of the Trulli and free time.
+Dinner on your own tonight in the gorgeous seaside town of Polignano al Mare.

 DAY 3: MARTINA FRANCA – LOCOROTONDO – FORNELLO – CISTERNINO (B,L,D)